MicroAvengers/micro-frontend-core/README.md

-# micro-ui-framework
+# micro-ui-platform
-Micro UI Framework
+Micro UI Platform (One UI app which has multiple Micro UI Apps )